MOACChain/MOAC-DOCS/Docs/VNODE.rst

 VNODE Client
 ^^^^^^^^^^

-The MotherChain is a Proof of Work blockchain, similar to Ethereum, that handles data storage and compute processing for smart contracts and Dapps.
-On the MOAC Platform, the MotherChain is the public blockchain network that processes balance transfers, blockchain operation, consensus, and data access.
-The MOAC Platform also supports other consensus models.
+VNODE client is used to form the MotherChain network.
+It used a Proof of Work consensus method similar to Ethereum.
+VNODE not only handles data storage and compute processing for smart contracts but also pass data for the MicroChain Dapps.

 1. :doc:`Design`
 2. :doc:`Setup`